What is remarketing and how can you use it for your business are probably two of the most common questions of every marketer.

 The common misconception among many marketers is that consumers hate ads on their websites.
-According to a report published by Page Fair, 615 million devices now use adblock.
-This represents a global growth of 30% in 2016.
+According to a recent report, 25.8% of users now use adblock.
+And this figure is expected to increase over the years.
 This high rate of usage seems to support the idea that people do not like ads.
 A recent study completed by Hubspot, however, has made a serious argument against this position.

 This report found that customers actually do not mind ads all that much; they simply do not want to see irrelevant ads.
 77% of the people surveyed reported that they would prefer to use an ad-filtering program than a complete ad-block.
 Brands that can find ways to boost the relevance of the ads they present for customers can create a better user experience and engage more people.

 Remarketing can be an excellent way to boost the relevance and personalization of the ads displayed.
 Knowing what is remarketing can help you better engage online customers.
 According to eMarketer, 73% of US internet users who are at least 14 will buy something online this year.